netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 ### 2. The infrastructure connects to a **container registry**. ([SEP](#sep))

 Built containers  (see requirement 7) are pushed to a container registry.
-This can be an external registry, such as as [GHCR](https://github.com/features/packages) or one provided by the infrastructure itself.
+This can be an external registry, such as [GHCR](https://github.com/features/packages) or one provided by the infrastructure itself.

 The built artifacts must be accessible not only to the infrastructure itself but also to outside collaborators,